 - Gradually add in flour and create a roux with the vegetables as your base for the broth.
 Then, gradually stir in the broth.

 - If you’ve soaked the rice, add in milk, meat, bacon or ham, mustard, curry powder, sherry, thyme leaves, 1/2 teaspoon salt and pepper right when you put in rice.
 If you didn’t soak rice, add the above after first 45 minutes and simmer for another 15 minute so.
-Taste and season more as needed.
 You’ll know rice is ready when it’s tender with a bit of pop and split open.
 The consistency of the soup should have a slightly thick and creamy consistency.
+Taste and season more or add broth as needed.
 Serve and enjoy!